 Learn about our interdisciplinary research efforts and the many ways our students participate in research.

 The major goal of ongoing research by Lisa Mische Lawson, Ph.D., CTRS, is to promote the health of individuals with disabilities and chronic illness through leisure and physical activity.

-This research team investigates factors impeding or facilitating leisure participation and the effects of physical activity on health behaviors and body composition.
+This research team investigates factors impeding or facilitating leisure participation and the effects of physically active recreation on health behaviors and body composition.
 Mische Lawson directs KU Sensory Enhanced Aquatics, a swimming and water safety program for children with autism spectrum disorders.
 Her research specifically focuses on the effects of water-based physical activity on health outcomes of children with autism.

 Parkinson's Disease and Multiple Sclerosis

-Kelli Reiling Ott's research builds on her extensive clinical experiences, including interprofessional clinic consultation for individuals with Parkinson’s disease, muscular dystrophy and amyotrophic lateral sclerosis, seating and mobility assessments and involvement in a community-based program for individuals with multiple sclerosis.
+Ongoing research by Kelli Reiling Ott, OTD, OTR/L, builds upon her extensive clinical experiences, including interprofessional clinic consultation for individuals with Parkinson’s disease, muscular dystrophy and amyotrophic lateral sclerosis, seating and mobility assessments and involvement in a community-based program for individuals with multiple sclerosis.

 Dory Sabata, OTD, OTR/L, studies teaching and learning methodology, interprofessional education and practice and community participation and health of persons with stroke.

 She developed year-long service-learning opportunities for entry-level occupational therapy students and championed interprofessional education.
 In addition, she now leads the department to develop and implement innovative educational methodologies.

 Sabata's research of educational methodologies and community participation of stroke survivors is intertwined.
 Students are trained to support stroke survivors to participate in community activities.
 Research projects investigate both the effectiveness of educational methodologies and participation outcomes.